MicrosoftDocs/power-platform/power-platform/admin/analytics-flow.md

 ---
 # Admin Analytics for Microsoft Power Automate

-Environment admins can access analytics for Power Automate in the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/analytics/flow).
+Environment admins can access analytics for Power Automate in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/analytics/flow).
 The reports provide insights into runs, usage, errors, types of flows created, shared flows, and details on connectors associated with flows.

 To access these reports: